sourcefuse/telemed-app-api/skeleton/services/notification-service/README.md

 2. Run `npm run build:layers` to generate the node_modules as lambda layers
 3. Run `npm run build:migrations` to install dependencies as layers for database migration code which will be deployed as a separate lambda function.
 4. We can choose to skip running commands mentioned in step 1-3 and directly run `npm run build:all` to build the lambda layers, code build and migrations for the service
-5. Step into cdk folder inside the service and update the `.env` file (make sure upstream dependencies like PostgreSQL DB are already setup and the database is created).
+5. Step into cdk folder inside the service and run `npm i` then update the `.env` file (make sure upstream dependencies like PostgreSQL DB are already setup and the database is created).
 6. Run `npx cdktf deploy migration` to deploy the migration lambda on AWS using terraform constructs.
 7. Run `npx cdktf deploy lambda` to deploy the service lambda on AWS using terraform constructs.